mislav/blog/_posts/2012-03-23-unless-else.md

 This code seemingly does what it was supposed to, but has a subtle bug: it does not respect the `--help` flag.

-Now the newbie programmer now got burned, and asks "If `and` and `or` aren't synonyms for operators, what _are_ they?"
-The professionals then, as an answer, mumble something about "precedence", and they add "You must _never_ use them again."
+Now the newbie programmer got burned, and asks "If `and` and `or` aren't synonyms for operators, what _are_ they?"
+Seasoned programmers then, as an answer, mumble something about "precedence", and they add "You must _never_ use them again."
 From [GitHub's Ruby style guide][styleguide]:

 > The `and` and `or` keywords are banned.
 It's just not worth it.

-All of this is very unprofessional and unsatisfying advice.
+A hard rule like this is not very satisfying advice.
 (And yes, GitHub, when you open-sourced your style guides, you turned them from internal documents to advice for the community.)